Native Women Have to Work 9 Extra Months to Make the Same Salary as White Men Made Last Year

-Stop us if you’ve heard this one before: There’s a pay gap between women and men, and that gap is even wider for women of color.
-But here are a few facts you might not have heard before: American Indian and Alaska Native women are paid just 58 cents for every dollar white men are paid.
-For Native Hawaiians and Pacific Islanders, that number is 60 cents.
+Stop us if you’ve heard this one before: There’s a pay gap between women and men, and that gap is widest on average for Latinas, black women, and Native women.
+In fact, American Indian and Alaska Native women are paid just 57 cents for every dollar white men are paid.
+For Native Hawaiian and other Pacific Islander women, that number is 59 cents.

-September 15 marks Native American women’s equal pay day, the day that the wages of American Indian and Alaska Native women catch up to the money white men earned last year.
+September 25, 2017, marks Native women’s Equal Pay Day, the day that the wages of American Indian and Alaska Native women catch up to the money white men were paid in 2016.
 (It took about 21 months to white men’s 12, if you’re counting.)
-We’re using this occasion to honor all Native Americans, including Native Hawaiians and other Pacific Islanders, who would have reached “equal pay” back in July, right before black women did.
+We also use this occasion to recognize the pay gap that Native Hawaiian and other Pacific Islander women face.

-Here’s why you might not already know that: Native women are a notoriously understudied group.
-According to Catherine Hill, AAUW vice president of research, the relatively small size of their population is at least partially responsible for the lack of information.
-American Indians and Alaska Natives make up just 2 percent of the U.S. population, about 5.2 million men and women.
-There are just 1.4 million natives of Hawaii, Guam, Samoa, or other Pacific Islands.
-In contrast, there are 200.9 million people in the white population and 45 million in the black population.
+Here’s why you might not already know about this particular pay gap: Native women are a notoriously understudied group.
+According to AAUW’s researchers, the relatively small size of the population of Native women is at least partially responsible for the lack of information.
+American Indians and Alaska Natives make up just 2 percent of the U.S. population, about 5.3 million men and women.
+There are just 1.3 million Native people of Hawaii, Guam, Samoa, or other Pacific Islands.
+In contrast, there are 241 million people in the white population and 44 million in the black population.
 Government survey data contain less information about smaller groups.

 The lack of data means that, for now, we can’t definitively say what is causing this gap, but we can hedge a few guesses.
-Native people face disproportionate rates of unemployment, poverty, and violence, as well as limited access to education, and women tend to bear the brunt of discrimination.
-Yes, there’s a pay gap between Native men (who in turn have a pay gap compared with other men) and Native women.
+Native people face disproportionate rates of unemployment, poverty, and violence as well as limited access to education, and women tend to bear the brunt of discrimination.
+And yes, there’s a pay gap between Native men (who in turn have a pay gap compared with other men) and Native women.

 Note: AAUW uses two different data sources for earnings ratios by race/ethnicity.
-For black, Asian American, and Latina and Hispanic women, we follow the Current Population Survey (CPS).
-Because the CPS lacks sufficient sample size for smaller demographic groups, we follow the American Community Survey (ACS) for Native Hawaiian and other Pacific Islander, American Indian, and Alaska Native women.
+For black, Asian, and Latina and Hispanic women, we follow the Current Population Survey (CPS).
+Because the CPS lacks sufficient sample size for smaller demographic groups, we follow the American Community Survey (ACS) for Native Hawaiian, Pacific Islander, American Indian, and Alaska Native women.

 Get the facts on another unequal pay day.

-AAUW’s up-to-date report is the definitive breakdown of the pay gap in the United States.
+AAUW’s report is the definitive breakdown of the pay gap in the United States.